cunarist/class-transform/README.md

 // }
 ```

-If this behaviour does not suit your needs, you can use the `excludeExtraneousValues` option
+If this behaviour does not suit your needs, you can use the `excludeExtraneous` option
 in the `plainToInstance` method while _exposing all your class properties_ as a requirement.

 ```typescript